Less than a month after revealing the sale of its Italian joint venture, insurance giant Aviva has examined its status in another market.

 The transaction remains subject to regulatory approval and is expected to be completed in 2018.

-Aviva reveals investment in UK robo service
+Aviva makes investment in UK robo service

-It’s official: Aviva offloads joint venture
+It’s official: Aviva to depart with joint venture